Federal Register Notice: Compliance Date for Automated Export System (AES) Filing

 - EPA consent number for each hazardous waste (e.g., if your consent number for waste stream one is 007071/12E/13.001, you would remove special characters and provide 0070712E13001);

-- RCRA hazardous waste manifest tracking number, if required (e.g., the 12 alphanumeric identifier listed in Box 4 of the RCRA uniform hazardous waste manifest required for a shipment of manifested hazardous waste);
+- Resource Conservation and Recovery Act (RCRA) hazardous waste manifest tracking number, if required (e.g., the 12 alphanumeric identifier listed in Box 4 of the Resource Conservation and Recovery Act RCRA uniform hazardous waste manifest required for a shipment of manifested hazardous waste);

 - EPA net quantity for each hazardous waste reported in units of kilograms if solid or in units of liters if liquid, if required reporting units established by value for the reported commodity classification number are not in units of weight or volume.